nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Wed Jan 12 2022)
+### Joke of the day (Thu Jan 13 2022)
 <!-- joke -->
->To be or not to be?
-That is the question.
-The answer?
-Chuck Norris.
+>How many theoretical physicists does it take to screw in a light bulb?
+Two.
+One to hold the bulb and one to rotate the universe.
 <!-- /joke -->

-*Last update: Wed, 12 Jan 2022 00:31:26 GMT*
+*Last update: Thu, 13 Jan 2022 00:32:41 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)